secworks/sha256/README.md

 # sha256 #

+## Implementation status ##
+The core has been completed for a long time and been used in several designs in ASICs as well as in FPGAs.
+The core is considered mature and ready for use.
+Minor changes are non-functional cleanups of code.

+## Introduction
 Hardware implementation of the SHA-256 cryptographic hash function with support for both SHA-256 and SHA-224.
 The implementation is written in Verilog 2001 compliant code.
 The implementation includes the main core